simp/simp-utils/share/transition_scripts/openldap_to_389ds/README.md

 ##  Introduction

-This directory contains transition scripts to help in the migration of users and groups from OpenLDAP (EL7) to 389-DS (EL8).
+This directory contains transition scripts to help in the migration of LDAP accounts data from a SIMP-managed OpenLDAP server (EL7) to a SIMP-managed 389 Directory Server instance (EL8).

-It should contain the following files"
+It contains the following files:

-openldap_to_389ds.rb - ruby script that converts slapcat output to ldif for import into
+* `openldap_to_389ds.rb`: Ruby script that converts `slapcat` output to an LDIF file for import into a 389 Directory Server instance.
-                       389 directory server
-import_to_389ds.sh   - script used to import the LDIF file created by openldap_to_389ds.rb
+* `import_to_389ds.sh`: Script used to import the LDIF file created by `openldap_to_389ds.rb` into a 389 Directory Server instance.

 ## Instructions for 389-DS data import

-The following are instructions for importing users and groups from a SIMP install OpenLDAP directory server to a 389-DS server installed using the `simp_ds389::instances::accounts` manifest.
+The following are instructions for importing users and groups from an OpenLDAP directory server managed by SIMP via `simp_openldap::server` to a 389-DS instance managed by SIMP via `simp_ds389::instances::accounts` .

 The Base DN on the OpenLDAP and the 389-DS servers must be the same.

 ### Export Data from OpenLDAP